Punta

-Punta is an Afro-Indigenous dance and music genre of the Garífuna people in Belize, Guatemala, Honduras, and Nicaragua, originating from the Antillean island of Saint Vincent and the Grenadines (known to the Garífuna as Yurumein).
-It incorporates African and Kalinago elements, reflecting the hybrid nature of Garífuna culture and the Garífuna language, though the language itself is primarily Arawakan with Kalinago and African lexical influences but not grammatically African.
-Punta is also known as banguity or bungiu in some Garífuna communities.
+Punta is an Afro-indigenous dance and cultural music of the Belizean, Guatemalan, Honduran and Nicaraguan Garífuna people, originating from the Caribbean island of Saint Vincent and the Grenadines (also known as Yurumei).
+It has African and Arawak elements which are also the characteristics of the Garífuna language.
+It is also known as banguity or bunda.

-The diaspora of Garífuna people, commonly called the "Garifuna Nation", traces its ancestry to West Africans who were shipwrecked captives who landed near Saint Vincent in 1675 and to the Indigenous Arawak and Kalinago peoples.
-The survivors of the shipwreck integrated with the local populations, giving rise to the Garífuna people.

-Punta is used to reaffirm and express the struggles of the Garífuna people, highlighting their common heritage through cultural art forms such as dance and music, their strong sense of endurance, and their connection to their ancestors.Besides Honduras, punta also has a following in Belize, Guatemala, Nicaragua, and the United States.
+The diaspora of Garífuna people, commonly called the "Garifuna Nation", traces its ancestry back to those West Africans who escaped slavery and the Indigenous Arawak and Kalinago peoples.
+Punta is used to reaffirm and express the struggle felt by the indigenous population's common heritage through cultural artforms such as dance and music; to highlight their strong sense of endurance; and reconnect to their ancestors.
+Besides Honduras, punta also has a following in Belize, Guatemala, Saint Vincent and the Grenadines, and the United States.

 Lyrics may be in Garifuna, Kriol, English or Spanish.
 Most songs are performed in the indigenous Arawakan languages of the Garinagu and are often simply contemporary adaptations of traditional Garífuna songs.
 Being the most popular dance in Garífuna culture, Punta is danced specifically at Garífuna funerals, on beaches, and in parks.
 Punta is iconic of Garífuna ethnicity and modernity and can be seen as poetic folk art that connects older cultures and rhythms with new sounds.
 Chumba and hunguhungu, circular dances in triple rhythm, are often combined with punta.